AI Compliance | | 15 min read

 The package should include an AI use policy, approved tool list, prohibited use rules, AI inventory, data handling matrix, vendor review checklist, model and system documentation, human oversight procedures, testing and evaluation evidence, subcontractor AI questionnaire, contract disclosure template, incident response procedure, and change management process.

 CMMC should also be considered where AI touches defense contract information.
-NIST SP 800-171 applies to components of nonfederal systems that process, store, or transmit CUI, or that protect those components.
-For cloud-based AI, FedRAMP considerations should be part of the review.
+NIST requirements for CUI apply to components of nonfederal systems that process, store, or transmit CUI, or that protect those components.
+For AI in cloud environments, FedRAMP considerations should be part of the review.

 Survey employees, review licenses, check browser extensions, examine proposal and program workflows, and restrict unapproved AI use with contract data.